Temerold/Temerold/README.md

 ### I've been coding since I was eight; I'm a self-taught hobbyist.
 #### I'd like to collaborate with others, to improve my skills.
 If you're using my code - please tell! :)
-Seeing people using my code makes me motivated to keep on going, you may also come with suggestions for new projects!
+Seeing people use my code makes me motivated to keep on going, you may also come with suggestions for new projects!
 It would make me very happy if anyone sponsored me. :)
 ### Contact me: